Paxlovid (nirmatrelvir + ritonavir) is a drug indicated for the treatment of mild-to-moderate COVID-19 infection.

-- Paxlovid is indicated to treat mild-to-moderate COVID-19 infection (confirmed by SARS-CoV-2 coronavirus testing) in adults and children (12 years and older, body weight 40 kg and above) at high risk for progression to severe disease requiring hospitalization or may be fatal.
+Paxlovid, which debuted in the United States in late December 2021, is used to treat mild-to-moderate COVID-19 infection (confirmed by SARS-CoV-2 testing) in adults and children (12 years and older weighing at least 40 kg) who are at high risk for progression to severe disease, including hospitalization or death.

 Pfizer’s oral antiviral drug has entered the world’s main pharmaceutical market.